hvapps/process/README.md

 #### Long term thinking
 Make decisions that will last into the future.
 Aim for modularity and scalability.

+## Meta

+This is an evolving process.
+Please make suggestions!

+If you're on the team, we'll give you write access to this repository.

 ## General

 1. [Meetings](./general/meetings.md)